Reference

 sliced

-(takes two index arguments a and b) returns a subarray with elements from index a to index b (non-inclusive) {S[a], … S[b-1]}.
+(takes two index arguments a and b) returns a subarray with values from index a to index b in the leading dimension (non-inclusive) {S[a], … S[b-1]}.
 Preserves the dimension.

 strided

-(takes one integer argument s) returns a subarray skipping s elements.
+(takes one integer argument s) returns a subarray skipping s values.
 Preserves the dimension.

 dynamic_array_cast<T2, P2 = T2*>(args…)